mg86837242/screenrate-client/README.md

 npm install
 ```

-Configure environment variables, referring to the `.env.example` file
+Configure environment variables for the frontend, referring to the `.env.example` file, then start the backend server at http://localhost:5173, if using Vite's default port number

 ```bash
 npm run dev